Jacobi-Lie Models and Supergravity Equations: y

 However, for the algebras of type 2, where $\hat f_b{}^{ba}\neq0,\ \hat Z^a=0$, it may happen that the r.h.s. of \eqref{gradfi} is not gradient of a \fn\ of $x^m$.
 Instead, we may define form $\hat Y=\hat Y_M\,d\hat x^M$,

 where $\hat v_a^m$ are components of left-invariant vector fields of the group associated with $\hat{\bf{g}}$.
-It turns out that $\hat \cJ^m(x)$ then are components of Killing vector that occurs in the \gsugra s for the \JL\ plural model.
+It turns out that $\hat \cJ^m(x)$ then are components of Killing vector field that occurs in the \gsugra s for the \JL\ plural model.
+Values of \fn s $\hat\varphi$ and $\hat \cJ^m$ for various type 2 algebras are given in the Table \ref{tab:killings s}.
+It is evident that if $\hat \cJ^m$ vanishes then corresponding plurality produces \JL\ model that satisfies \usugra s.
+On the other hand, there are cases with non-vanishing $\hat \cJ^m$ where $\mathrm{d}\hat X=0$ and we can get rid of the Killing vector field by the gauge \tfn\ \eqref{gauge tfn lambda}.
+The model then satisfies \usugra s - see e.g. \ref{3to3vflatmtz2}.

+Let us note in the end that Jacobi--Lie T-duality $T_a\leftrightarrow T^a$ for $Z_a\neq 0$ is not useful for construction of new models as it transforms type 1 and type 2 algebras to the type 3 where $ \hat X_0\neq 0$, and these produce \JL\ models dependent on dual DFT coordinates.